mmistakes/made-mistakes-jekyll/about/index.md

 Oh hey --- I'm Michael Rose, just another boring, tattooed, time traveling designer working in Buffalo, New York.
 I'm into drawing [portraits of strangers]({{ site.url }}/articles/paperfaces-ipad-portrait-project.html) on an iPad using [Paper by 53](http://www.fiftythree.com/paper), movie theater popcorn, [chicken wings done right](http://www.duffswings.com "Duff's Famous Wings"), watching dust collect on my [record collection](http://www.discogs.com/user/mmistakes/collection), and playing the occasional iOS game.

 When I'm not drawing on my iPad, releasing open source [Jekyll themes]({{ site.url }}/work/jekyll-themes/), or [building web stuff](http://ekowave.com), I work as an web designer and content admin for a global lab supply company.
-On any given day I could be developing and designing front-ends, landing pages, email promotions and newsletters, massaging content in and out of CMS's or just getting cozy with HTML, CSS, and JavaScript.
+On any given day I could be developing and designing front-ends, landing pages, email promotions and newsletters, massaging content in and out of a CMS or just getting cozy with HTML, CSS, and JavaScript.

 And if that wasn't enough --- I'm a mediocre husband and father of [twin girls](http://2littlerosebuds.com "my 2 little rosebuds").